thoughtworks-jumpstart/jumpstart/machine-setup/linux.md

 npm install -g n
 ```

+## Shell

+Most Linux distributions use bash as its default shell.
+There are other shells that you can optionally use instead of bash.
+For example, there is Z shell and C shell among many others.

+Many programmers like to use Z shell along with Oh My Zsh (a configuration tool for Z shell).

+If you would like to install Oh My Zsh, follow the instructions [here](https://thoughtworks-jumpstart.gitbook.io/jumpstart/machine-setup/mac#install-oh-my-zsh).

 ## Browsers

 Chrome and Firefox are two recommended browsers that you should install for web development.